pingcap/blog/best-practices-for-tidb-load-balancing.md

 ![AWS EC2 Create Network Load Balancer](media/aws-ec2-create-network-load-balancer.png)
 <div class="caption-center">AWS EC2 Create Network Load Balancer</div>

-1. Choose “Network Load Balancer” for the load balancer type.
-Depending on your requirements you need to select “Internet-facing” or “Internal”.
+1. Choose "Network Load Balancer" for the load balancer type.
+Depending on your requirements you need to select "Internet-facing" or "Internal".
 2. Configure the listener to use TCP Port 3306 or 4000.
 3. Create a target group with the IP addresses of your TiDB instances.
 Depending on the port you have configured for TiDB, choose port 3306 or 4000.